-Hosted by NanoEarth (The Virginia Tech National Center for Earth and Environmental Nanotechnology Infrastructure) in coordination with MONT, NCI-SW, and nano@stanford.
+Hosted by NCI-SW, in coordination with NanoEarth (The Virginia Tech National Center for Earth and Environmental Nanotechnology Infrastructure), MONT, and nano@stanford.

 Who Should Attend

-This workshop is geared towards nano-novices.
+This workshop is geared towards nano-novices, but will demonstrate expert level mastery of nanotechnology characterization as applied to real-world environmental challenges.
 We welcome all colleagues who are nano-curious, such as:

 - Researchers who would like to share their methods and results and obtain community feedback